GerritCodeReview/plugins_code-owners/resources/Documentation/setup-guide.md

 submitting an invalid code owner config that may block the submission of all changes (e.g. if it is not parseable).

+**NOTE** If the repository contains pre-existing code owner config files, it is recommended to validate them via the [Check code owners files REST endpoint](rest-api.html#check-code-owner-config-files) and fix the reported issues.

 ### <a id="faq">FAQ's

 ##### <a id="updateCodeOwnersConfig">How to update the code-owners.config file for a project